Root Cellar's Library

 Finding the library room:

-When you visit, don't forget to sign the visitor log.
+When you visit, don't forget to sign the Root Cellar visitor log.
 Knowing when patrons

 use the facility is key to scheduling volunteer Docents and facility hours.

 Inventory of the library's holdings has been completed.
-Catalog data is currently being prepared for posting on the website's Library page.
-Goal is to complete this project by the end of the year.
-A lot of credit goes to Denise Miller who has spent uncounted hours creating the inventory and many more to do data preparation.
-Thanks also goes to Ron Setzer for technical support.
+Catalog data is currently being prepared for posting on the website's Online Catalog page.
+A lot of credit goes to Denise Miller who has spent uncounted hours creating the inventory and many more doing data entry.
+Thanks also goes to Ron Setzer (technical support) and to the following volunteers who helped with the physical inventory: Sammie Hudgens, Jack Banks and Marilyn Ulbricht.